pinterest/querybook/docs/admin_guide/customize_html.md

 window.NO_ENVIRONMENT_MESSAGE = 'Lorem ipsum dolor sit amet.';
 ```

+### Customize query result transformation.

-3. Customize query result transformation such as adding url link or to transform the text into image.
+With result transform, you can dding url link or to transform the text into image.
 To see the complete guide, please check out [Plugins Guide](../developer_guide/add_query_result_transform.md) on how.

+### Customize the landing page.

-4. Customize the landing page for '/'.
+The landing page is the page shown with the route '/'.
 You can do so by modifying the window variable with the following type:

 ```typescript
 interface Window {